Dragic scores 23, 5th-seeded Heat sweep Pacers to advance

 TIP-INS:

-Heat: Kendrick Nunn saw his first playoff action, scoring seven points in 14 minutes.
+Kendrick Nunn saw his first playoff action for Miami, scoring seven points in 14 minutes.

+“I’m so proud of Kendrick,” Adebayo said.
+“He has been through some tough times the last couple of weeks. … I told him to stay locked in.
+He got his number called and he produced.
+He stayed locked in and didn’t get discouraged with the situation.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports